CreoWis/next-js-launchpad/README.md

   } as const satisfies OrderStatus;
 ```

-- component names -> `PascalCase` E.g. _export const Header = () => {}_
+- component names -> `PascalCase` E.g. _export function Footer() {}_
 - types should have `.d.ts` extension.
 E.g. _root.d.ts_
 - use arrow functions wherever possible.
-- ui folder contains granular level components like _button_, _dialog_, _input_ etc which can be used to build other components.
+- ui folder can contain granular level components like _button_, _dialog_, _input_ etc which can be used to build other components.
 - use given folders for various kinds of files.
 E.g. _types should reside in types folder_

-For granular level convention, read the README in specific folder.

-NOTE: Check specific folder README for overiding rules (if any).
+NOTE: Check granular level README for overiding rules (if any).
 If there are cases where industry standards over-ride the rules mentioned above, please feel free to use them.
 For example convention for naming hooks.

+> <a id="convention">Conventions for src/components</a>

+- ui components will go inside the ui folder
+- each component will be a folder of its own.
+Sub-components, if any will reside in the same folder.
+Each such folder will have index.ts file which will export all components.
+E.g. `export { Footer as default } from './footer';`
+- separate folder for routes.
+E.g. about-us route will have a folder by the same name inside component folder which will have other components inside it.

+Example: take a look at the `footer` component.

+> <a id="convention2">Conventions for src/hooks</a>

+- `camelCase` beginning with the word _use_ e.g. useFetchData: A generic fetching hook for making HTTP requests to a specified endpoint.

 ## 💡 Authors